The 12 Best Natural Attractions in New Zealand

 9. Whanganui River: A Journey Through Time

-Embark on a journey through history along the Whanganui River.
-This majestic waterway, the third-longest in New Zealand, takes you through dense native forests, past Maori sites, and offers a glimpse into the country’s rich cultural and natural heritage.
+Take a journey along the Whanganui River, the third-longest river in New Zealand.
+This natural attraction will take you through thick forests, past Māori sites, and shows the country’s rich culture and nature.

 10. Kaikoura: Where Mountains Meet the Sea